 SSRIs and SNRIs work in very similar ways, and the main difference is just that SNRIs impact two neurotransmitters rather than one to help restore mental balance and reduce symptoms of depression and anxiety.

-Both SSRIs and SNRIs have the potential to cause some mild side effects that may take a few weeks to go away, but if you start experiencing any severe side effects or symptoms that do not go away, you should consult your doctor for next steps.
+Both SSRIs and SNRIs have the potential to cause some mild side effects that may take a few weeks to go away, but if you start experiencing any severe side effects or symptoms that do not go away, you should consult your provider for next steps.

 Like most medications, these antidepressants can also interact with other drugs, making it very important to inform your provider of any other medications, and even vitamins or supplements, that you are taking before you start taking SSRIs or SNRIs.